 Your public and employee risks

 In this blog, we’ve focused on professional and property risk but don’t forget you will also need to consider public liability and employers’ liability.
 Again, any size business from a sole trader upwards should consider public liability cover, while you only need to consider employers’ liability if you take on employees.
+If you want to find out more about how these covers work to protect your business, visit our insurance FAQ section.
+We define public liability insurance clearly, with real examples of cover protecting businesses from legal claims.

 The key however, is to continue to review all your insurance needs as your business grows, changes, and evolves.
 The risks you face will change to reflect the size and profile of your business and it’s vital that your insurance is tailored to meet those risks.